You and Idol Pretty Cure: KirakiLand

 Queen Pikarine is the ruler of KirakiLand, who sent Purirun and Meroron to Earth to find the Idol Pretty Cure.
-She is worried about the Cures' popularity on Earth and Darkine's plans, tasking them with collecting the Kirarun Ribbons to restore KirakiLand and ensure the Cures' non-existence before Darkine finds out about them.
+She is worried about the Cures' popularity on Earth and Darkine's plans, tasking them with only collecting the Kirarun Ribbons to restore KirakiLand, ensuring the Cures' non-existence before Darkine finds out about them.
+Following the final battle against Darkine, Pikarine resumes her position as ruler, having decided that KirakiLand will coexist with KurakuLand—but not before apologizing to the Cures for being paranoid about them declaring an all-out war on Darkine first, which was why Team Chokkiri wanted to terraform Earth after successfully conquering KirakiLand to begin with.